I read a popular wildly shared Facebook post about homework. In that post, a parent shared a letter from her child’s teacher.

 Even today, when I read this popular Facebook post, I am not excited for having no formally assigned homework.

-I understand a teacher’s good purpose for having none or less homework, however, as a parent and former teacher, in my opinion, having enough homework is necessary and helpful for a student’s academic performance.
+I understand a teacher’s good purpose for having none or less homework, however, as a parent and teacher, in my opinion, having enough homework is necessary and helpful for a student’s academic performance.

 Especially, if the assigned homework is interesting and fun rather than just being boring and repetitious.

 1, A student needs doing enough homework to reinforce what he learned in the class.

 As a teacher, I know, the limited 45 or 50 minutes class time is only capable for introducing some new concepts.